-This is the authors' summary from a 19-page report.
+This is the authors' summary from a 22-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Mountain Creek Reservoir were surveyed in 2008 using electrofishing and trap netting and in 2009 using gill netting.
+Fish populations in Mountain Creek Reservoir were surveyed in 2012 using electrofishing and trap netting and in 2013 using gill netting.
 Historical data are presented with the 2012-2013 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

-- Catfish: The catch rate of channel catfish increased compared to previous sample with the population having good structure.
+- Catfish: The catch rate of Channel Catfish decreased slightly compared to the previous sample with the population having good structure.
 Flathead catfish are present but none were captured this past survey year.

-- White bass: Past gill netting surveys revealed a small population of white bass.
-In 2009 white bass were caught at a high rate by gill netting and many were of quality size.
+- White bass: Past gill netting surveys revealed a small population of White Bass.
+In 2009 White Bass were caught at a high rate by gill netting and many were of quality size.
 In 2013 White Bass catch rates decreased but were higher than historical catch rates.

-- Largemouth bass: The largemouth bass population has increased in abundance when compared to previous samples.
-Population size structure is also good.
+- Largemouth bass: The Largemouth Bass population has decreased in abundance when compared to previous samples.
+Population size structure was good.

 - White crappie: The White Crappie catch rates were much lower than previous samples.